HaoZeke/artn-plugin/docs/sections/howto/use_api.rst

 Usage from python
 -----------------

-The python interface is the module ``pypARTn2``, in the directory ``artn-plugin/interface``.
+The python interface is the module ``pypARTn``, in the directory ``artn-plugin/interface``.
 In order to import the module to python, you need to specify the path in the ``PYTHONPATH`` environment variable:

 .. code-block:: bash